- Register to order COVID19 tests for your employees

 - Sharing our communication resources with employees to ensure they are well-informed and know what to do if they have symptoms.

-Detailed workplace guidance is available on the Government's website.
+Detailed workplace guidance is available on the GOV.UK NHS Test and Trace in the workplace webpage.

 How to manage a possible outbreak